This document describes the technical specification for a file format to exchange design tokens between different tools.

 Since composite types are ultimately composed of the core design token types, a design tool could automatically display an appropriate UI for creating, editing, or previewing them.

-For instance, the color pair example above consists of 2 colors, one with the key foreground and the other with the key background.
+.
 A design tool could therefore display two color picker widgets using those keys as the respective labels.